Tax rates to rise for higher earners in Scotland

 The tax threshold for the top rate is also expected to be lowered from £150,000 to closer to £125,000.

-This change has already been announced for other parts of the UK by the chancellor.
+This change has already been announced for other parts of the UK by Chancellor Jeremy Hunt.

+Income tax rates in Scotland, as well as several other taxes, are set by the Scottish government rather than at Westminster.

 The Scottish government has frozen the threshold for the 41p higher rate in recent years - it currently begins at £43,663 in Scotland, compared with £50,271 elsewhere in the UK.